LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 For objects near the equator, this results in very little distortion, such as for Africa.
 But objects near the poles are compressed because of the sphere's curvature.
 This can be seen clearly with Greenland.

 This map has the useful property that its area is equal to the surface area of the sphere.
+The area of the flat map is $(2\pi R)(2R) = 4\pi R^2$ which is the same as that of the sphere.
 Thus, while objects are distorted, their areas are still correct.
 The relative scale of Greenland to Africa is therefore accurately represented in this map.